masonorsak/HackAI_HumanDetector/README.md

 # HackAI Human Detector
 Using a Haar cascade trained using thousands of images and OpenCV, this project can detect humans from a live video feed.
+See the project demo [here](https://www.youtube.com/watch?v=LOR-_iQCrAc)

 ## How To Run
 Note: while almost all (see note below) files and folders needed for the creation of this project were included here, only HumanDetector.py and HumanHaar.xml are needed for the program to run.